 Femto-second lasers (gives off light pulses in one-billionth of one-millionth of one second!
 There are more femtoseconds in one second then there are seconds in 30 million years!) can be used to make holograms through translucent media, such as human flesh.
 The aim is to see your inside using light, not X-ray

-Phase conjugation is the most exciting branch of electro-optical science.
+Phase conjugation.
 Holograms are recorded instantaneously on crystals and a "pump beam" projects the real image precisely back onto the object.
 The "time-reversed" object beam can be 10,000 times more intense than the original.
 This has wide range applications from star war to optical circuit components.

 HOLOSTORE is a holographic computer memory system being manufactured to replace your disc drive.
 It will have thousands time more memory capacity and no mechanical movements.